NationalSecurityAgency/emissary/README.md

 ## Docker

+Docker needs to be installed locally to build images.
+If developing on Linux, the maven plugin for Docker cannot be run with ```sudo```.
+Please see the linux-postinstall page in the Docker documentation for instructions to manage Docker as a non-root user.

 ### Build Emissary Docker Image
 Maven can be used to create the docker image.
 There is a profile that was created to run the docker image build that, by default, has been turned off.
 We'll need to add the docker profile, along with the dist profile, to trigger an assembly.
 From the